couchbaselabs/sdk-rfcs/rfc/0057-sdk3-analytics.md

 **Note:** named and positional parameters must not be set at the same time.
 If both are set the SDK must fail immediately with an IllegalArgumentException or similar.

-Named parameters are applied with a prefix “$” to the JSON payload, positional ones as an array in the “args” element.
+Named parameters are applied with a prefix "$" to the JSON payload, positional ones as an array in the "args" element.

 ## AnalyticsScanConsistency